Russian Greetings: 65 Different Ways To Say Hello In Russian

 In this article, we'll explore 65 different ways of greeting someone in Russian so that you can pick the right one depending on whom you are speaking with.

-We'll cover topics such as what words are used for formal & informal greetings, cultural nuances of these greetings, and tips for pronunciation.
 Finally, we'll discuss how learners can become familiar with the language and its pronunciation through resources like the Pimsleur app.
 So let's get started!

 Why Spend Time Learning A Variety Of Russian Greetings?